belthor777/Machine-Learning/PH207x/excercises/Lesson7/McNemar Test.md

 > The goal of this study was to compare the cortisol response of the 1 μg and 250 μg ACTH test among patients with suspected adrenal insufficiency.
 Patients with cortisol concentrations of ≥550 nmol/l after ACTH stimulation (considered normal cortisol response) were classified as not having adrenal insufficiency.
 This was a retrospective cohort study whereby patients who received both the 1 μg and 250 μg ACTH test between January 2004 and December 2007 were included for analysis.
 The data can be found in the AI.dta dataset.
 >
 > Source: Dekkers OM, Timmermans JM, Smit JW, Romijn JA, Pereira AM.
 Comparison of the cortisol responses to testing with two doses of ACTH in patients with suspected adrenal insufficiency.Eur J Endocrinol 2011 Jan;164(1):83-7

+####1.
+Since this is paired data, we decide to use McNemar’s test.
+State the null and alternative hypothesis for McNemar’s test.####
+> **Null:** The proportion of patients classified as having adrenal insufficiency using the 1 μg test is the same as the proportion of patients classified as having adrenal insufficiency using the 250 μg test.
+> **Alternative:** Those proportions are not equal.
 >
+> Is this the same as testing that the proportion of patients classified as not having adrenal insufficiency using the 1 μg test is the same as the proportion of patients classified as not having adrenal insufficiency using the 250 μg test?